Suicides in US rose 10% after Robin Williams' death, study finds

 for reporting a high-profile death.

-"The WHO standards on how to discuss suicide in the media, one, they're well-known, and two, they're based on decades of research," Ayres said.
+"The WHO standards on how to discuss suicide in the media, one, they're well-known, and two, they're based on decades of research," Ayers said.
 He explained that the guidelines include "don't mention the modality of suicide, don't dwell on the suicide act or speculate on the reasons why, and paint suicide as a rare event that should be avoided."
 And media should never sensationalize or normalize suicide or present it as a solution to problems, he said.

 In Williams' case, Fink and his colleagues found that traditional media headlines deviated from the WHO guidelines.
 For example, headlines of some media reports speculated on the cause of his death while others divulged details of his suicide.

-"We don't know much about how these events happened and what type of message is spread that may be violating these standards when it comes to how we report on suicide," Ayres said.
+"We don't know much about how these events happened and what type of message is spread that may be violating these standards when it comes to how we report on suicide," Ayers said.
 "They may ultimately be the culprit for increases in suicide ideation or actual suicide attempts or suicide itself."

 Just as traditional media reports about Williams' death and suicide drastically increased in the weeks after his death, so did posts on social media sites.

-"Reddit has been a tremendous success in terms of how to provide a forum for people to discuss suicide safely," Ayres said.
+"Reddit has been a tremendous success in terms of how to provide a forum for people to discuss suicide safely," Ayers said.
 "The suicide forums on Reddit are carefully curated by employees at Reddit who are experts in suicide prevention and awareness."

 Reddit monitors posted content to provide a safe place for people to discuss suicide.
-But if a discussion moves into the realm of "tacit encouragement" of suicide, Ayres says, Reddit steps in and curtails the conversation.
+But if a discussion moves into the realm of "tacit encouragement" of suicide, Ayers says, Reddit steps in and curtails the conversation.

 Fink points out that many people now receive the news of a celebrity suicide via social media.
 And so Williams' death stands "in contrast to another high-profile US entertainment star suicide: Kurt Cobain, lead singer of the enormously popular rock band Nirvana, in 1994," Fink said.

-Note: Correction: A previous version of this story misspelled John Ayers' name.